tyson-swetnam/srer-wgew/cloudcompare/README.md

 CloudCompare can work with [numerous point cloud formats](http://www.cloudcompare.org/doc/wiki/index.php?title=FILE_I/O) making it ideal for comparing data collected from SfM and lidar.

+CloudCompare uses parallel tasks for many of its operations, e.g. M3C2.
+Jetstream's XXL instance with 44 cores was particularly powerful for working with very large point clouds.

 ## Setting up CloudCompare for the first time

 On my Linux (Ubuntu 16.04) workstations I installed [CloudCompare](http://www.cloudcompare.org/) using `snapd`